Steph Curry Injury History (2026 Update): From the Beginning

 2018 also saw Curry suffering from a moderate groin strain injury in the Milwaukee Bucks game.
 Midway through the third quarter, Curry was seen grabbing his inner thigh as he tried to contest Eric Bledsoe’s transition shot around the 6:50 mark.

-As it turned out, the incident was not as significant as some of Curry’s other injuries.
-His progress was monitored and he was good to go with the following game, much to Curry’s relief.
+As it turned out, the incident was significant enough to keep Curry out for several games.
+His progress was monitored and he returned in December, much to Curry’s relief.

 Playing Through a Tailbone Injury